flu-x/documentation/index.md

 ## The Idea
 ------------------------------------------------------------------------------------------
 The problem statement that has been defined above was the reason I took out time to ease this entire process of setting up the browser drivers and the respective configurations for each browser.
 What if this process can be reduced down into few steps of execution?
-That is how I ended up with the idea and the implementation of **Browserium**.
+That is how I ended up with the idea and the implementation of **Flexibox**.

-## Features covered up by 'Browserium'
+## Features covered up by 'Flexibox'
 ------------------------------------------------------------------------------------------
 *   One step to **download** the required browser drivers.
 *   One step to **update** the required browser drivers.